softhauz/Softhauz-Fonts/README.md

 # Softhauz-Fonts
-A repository for the open-source fonts created by Softhauz for personal, academic, professional, or commercial use.
+A repository for the open-source fonts created by Softhauz.ca for personal, academic, professional, or commercial use.